AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit3.md.txt

 | true  | false |       |
 | true  | true  |       |

-1. Write the body of the method given the following requirements. /n *You have three numbers to work with: `ints a`, `b` and `c`.
+1. Write the body of the method given the following requirements. \n *You have three numbers to work with: `ints a`, `b` and `c`.
 If the numbers are all different from each other, print "unique".
 If all of the numbers are the same, print "boring".
 If two of the numbers are the same, print "twins!".*

 ```java
 public void suchFun(int a, int b, int c) {